 The Germans set up the ghetto in the Slobodka suburb of the town in July.
 Judith’s family lived in the area so they were allowed to stay in their home, but several people were moved into their apartment.
 Conditions in the ghetto were precarious.
 It was overcrowded, there was very little food and there were regular Aktions (roundups).

-Judith’s family was able to stay together until their deportation to the Klooga concentration camp the fall of 1943.
+Judith’s family was able to stay together until their deportation to the Klooga concentration camp (Estonia) in the fall of 1943.
 Men and women were separated upon arrival in the camp and the family knew nothing about Judith’s father until he was brought to the camp in the middle of 1944.
 Judith, her sisters and their mother had to do hard physical labor making concrete blocks, cutting trees and making planks for barracks for soldiers on the front.

 In the summer of 1944, as the Soviet army was approaching, the Germans started evacuating the camp.
 Judith, her sisters and their mother were sent west by sea to the Stutthof concentration camp in occupied Poland.
 Gedalia was left in Klooga and was shot with the remaining prisoners when the Germans liquidated the camp in September.